MockVerse

 1.1 Placement Officer Role

 The workspace is designed for institution teams that create mock interview events, enroll participants, monitor event progress, review AI results, export reports, and manage institution payment methods.
+New Placement Officers can use the Guided Tour for an interactive introduction to this workflow.

 1.2 Signing In